henrythasler/wasm-playground/README.md

 - Uses Kaitai Struct to parse wasm-files
 - gtest is fetched on demand by cmake (no local installation required)

+## Limitations and Known Issues

+- Wasm-Stack can not exceed 7 items as the current design stores all stack elements in registers (X9-X15).
+- Stack and register allocation for branches (if-else) is expected to be the same after branch merge (end).

 ## Prerequisites